Microsoft Outlook 2016 for Mac

 Your resulting window should look like this:

 Click the Add Account button.
+You’ll see a confirmation that the account has been added.

 Setup is complete